eakjacobs/Jacobs_et_al_CurrentBiology/README.md

 # Jacobs_et_al_CurrentBiology

-This repository contains the analysis code for the Current Biology paper.
+This repository contains the analysis code for the Current Biology paper "Cortical state fluctuations during sensory decision making".

 #### How the code is organised